alfonsogmar/alfonsogmar/README.md

-Hi 👋, my name is Alfonso and I recently graduated with a Computer Science degree
+Hi 👋, welcome to my personal GitHub page!

+My name is Alfonso and I'm a Computer Science undergraduate.
+I'm currently enrolled in a Master's degree program in Data Science and Engineering.

-My main interests are Web and Software Development, Machine Learning and Data Science
+My main interests include software development, data engineering, data science and machine learning.

+I am also looking forward to learning more about embedded systems, microcontrolers, HPC, and cybersecurity.

-Feel free to check out some of my personal proyects and university assignments
+Feel free to check out some of my personal projects and university assignments.